David of the North banner

 I deal with rules issues by...

-Making a decision and moving on with a promise to look up and discuss it after the session.
+Making a decision and moving on while promising to discuss disputes after the session.

 If my games were Movies they'd be directed by...